kevinrue/benchmark/README.md

     Benchmark a selection of software and configurations.

     positional arguments:
-      ./config.txt     A file of programs and configurations to run.
+      config.txt     A file of programs and configurations to run.
 The file is TAB-separated.
 Column 1 must be one of the following program
+                     names: {MuTect2, Strelka, Virmid, EBCall, VarScan, CaVEMan}.
+                     Column 2 must be a semicolon-separated list of "flag=value" pairs (unquoted); except for "flag"-only toggle options (e.g.
+                     "--flag1=value1;-flag2=value3;--flag3;flag4=value4").
+Those
-                     names: {Mutect2, Strelka}.
-Column 2 must be a semicolon- separated list of --flag=value pairs.
-Those pairs are subsequently adapted to the program command line format.
+                     flags and values (where applicable) are subsequently adapted to the program command line format.
-      ./benchmark    Overall output folder for the benchmark.
-      ./reference.fa   Reference genome Fasta file.
+      ./benchmark    Overall output folder for the benchmark. reference.fa   Reference genome Fasta file.
-      ./normal.bam     Input file for reference group (e.g. normal.bam).
+      normal.bam     Input file for reference group (e.g. normal.bam).
-      ./tumour.bam     Input file for target group (e.g. tumour.bam).
+      tumour.bam     Input file for target group (e.g. tumour.bam).

     optional arguments:
       -h, --help     show this help message and exit